binipringle/intro-to-dh/_texts/1-command-line.md

       -- Desktop
       -- Documents

-The root or highest-level folder on Linux and OSX is just called /.
-We won't need to go in there, though, since that's mostly just files for the operating system.
-On Windows, the root directory is usually called C:
+The root or highest-level folder on Linux is just called /.
+We won't need to go in there, though, since it mostly just contains files for the operating system.

 Note that we are using the word "directory" interchangeably with "folder"--they both refer to the same thing.